vrtql/websockets/README.md

 thread.
 All global structures and common services (error-reporting and tracing) use thread-local variables.

-The library compiles and runs on Linux, FreeBSD, NetBSD, OpenBSD, Mac, Solaris and Windows.
+The code compiles and runs on Linux, FreeBSD, NetBSD, OpenBSD, OS X, Illumos/Solaris and Windows.
+It is fully commented and well-documented.
+Released under the MIT license, the code can be freely used in commercial (closed-source) applications.
 The build system (CMake) includes built-in support to for cross-compiling from Linux/BSD to Windows, provided MinGW compiler and tools are installed on the host system.
-Instructions on cross-compiling are included in the documentation.

-The code is under a permissive license (MIT) allowing its use in commercial (closed-source) applications.

 ## Webockets Overview